-Finder is the gateway to everything on your Mac - here's how to use it
+How to use Finder on your Mac

 How to customize the Finder sidebar

-Check the boxes next to the items you want to see in your Finder's sidebar.
+- Check the boxes next to the items you want to see in your Finder's sidebar and uncheck those you don't want.

 How to use Stacks in Finder